SkylineCommunications/dataminer-docs/CONTRIBUTING.md

    ![Install GitHub 2](~/images/InstallGithub2.png)

    > [!IMPORTANT]
+   >
-   > Make sure the local path you clone the repository to is relatively short.
+   > - Make sure the local path you clone the repository to is relatively short.
 Using a long file path will lead to errors, as Windows will be unable to create certain files in the repository.
+   > - Do not clone the repository to a folder that is synced with OneDrive, as this can cause errors.

 1. If you do not have write access to the repository, you will find an alert in the lower left corner of the GitHub Desktop UI.